 The browser or device you are using is out of date.
 It has known security flaws and a limited feature set.
 You will not see all the features of some websites.
 Please update your browser.
 A list of the most popular browsers can be found below.

-Fault Lines travels to Ferguson, Missouri, to document the reaction to the fatal shooting of an unarmed black teenager by a police officer—and the militarized crackdown that followed.
+Fault Lines travels to Missouri to document the reaction to the fatal shooting of a black teenager by a police officer.

 Fault Lines examines why 5 million mostly working poor Americans have been left without any health care coverage.

 We live in a world run through with Fault Lines.
 Al Jazeera's Fault Lines takes you beyond the headlines and holds the powerful to account, as we examine the US' role in the world.